 Another thing to point out is that the receiver is generally under no obligation to accept the offered gift.
 While the giver freely gives the gift, the receiver also has the freedom to either receive or refuse the gift.

-The concept of being saved has two different ideas to many people.
+The concept of being saved has two different ideas for many people.
 In general usage in the world at large, being saved has the idea of rescue or deliverance.
 That rescue could be anything from a situation that would lead to death to something that was merely unpleasant.

 For example, if a person falls falls off a boat in a storm, they are in grave danger.
 Salvation for them means that they have been plucked out of the waves and wind and brought back to a place of safety.
 We would say that they have been saved.

-But in Christian circles we tend to use the word in a different way.
+But in Christian circles, we tend to use the word in a different way.
 We focus more on the consequences of being saved, eternal life, and less on what we are saved from, eternal punishment.
 But I believe that we miss much of the meaning of salvation when we do that.
-As believers, we are rescued from something much worse that drowning in a storm.
+As believers, we are rescued from something much worse than drowning in a storm.
 Jesus’ coming to earth was really a rescue mission, rescuing us from destruction.

-Back To the Passage
+Back to the Passage